 The majority of people across the world face this common question once or even several times a year: what’s the best gift you can give to children?
-Obviously, the answer primarily depends upon the age of the child that gets the gift.
+Obviously, the answer primarily depends upon the age of the child who gets the gift.

 We get all sorts of ideas, from toys and puzzles to books or a dress.
 That’s because most of us never think outside the proverbial box.
 Instead, we try to find gift ideas that are common.

-Therefore, one of the best things that you can give children in 2023 is a financial gift.
+Therefore, one of the best things that you can give children in 2024 is a financial gift.
 And that too without burning a hole in your pocket.

-Why Financial Gifts in 2023?
+Why Financial Gifts in 2024?

 As economies went into a nosedive, several businesses, small and large, new and old, had to close for good or declare bankruptcy.